The Propositional Logic of Team Properties: Introduction

 Section 3 is devoted to prove the completeness of the natural deduction system and the consequences that can be observed by a more careful investigation of the proof.
 This section also includes results regarding non-canonicity and adequacy of sets of Boolean algebras.

-In Section 4 we introduce some important definable connectives in LT.
+In Section 4 we introduce some important definable connectives in LTP.
 In particular we define the \textit{strict negation} that, apart from being an interesting type of negation, will be important in Section 6.
-We also define a universal $\Box$-modality, which plays an important role in Section 5, where definable classes of homomorphisms and axiomatisations of their corresponding logics are discussed.
+We also define a universal $\uBox$-modality in Definition~\ref{def:modal-operators}, which plays an important role in Theorem~\ref{Def_to_ax}, where definable classes of homomorphisms are converted into LTP-axiomatisations.

-In section 6 we finally utilise the strict negation to define classes of homomorphisms, and give axioms expressing the strong propositional team logic, PT$^+$ in \cite{Yang2017}, as a part of LT.
-In this way we establish the connection between LT and the propositional team logics found in the literature with semantics based on teams of valuations, here referred to as \textit{valuational team semantics}.
-These results establish LT as a well motivated, substitutional, and expressively rich propositional team logic that is highly relevant for a better understanding of team semantics for propositional logics.
+In Section 6 we finally utilise the strict negation to define classes of homomorphisms, and give axioms expressing the strong propositional team logic, PT$^+$ in \cite{Yang2017}, as a part of LTP.
+In this way we establish the connection between LTP and the propositional team logics found in the literature with semantics based on teams of valuations, here referred to as \textit{valuational team semantics}.
+These results establish LTP as a well motivated, substitutional, and expressively rich propositional team logic that is highly relevant for a better understanding of team semantics for propositional logics.

 In the final section of the paper we reflect generally on the construction that we have presented, and discuss some further topics of investigation that are implicated by our work.